DHRI-Curriculum/Data-and-Ethics/sections/discussion.md

   - Would your approach differ if the responses were anonymized v. not?
   - Would the number of tweets generated impact your decisions?
-  - Would the stages of data and analysis (e.g. raw v. cleaned v. analyzed) where you are at impact your decisions?
+  - How might where you are at in your project (e.g. "raw" data v. "cleaned" data v. analysed) affect your choices?

 ## Some concluding thoughts